Read This First

 Prompt 1: Many moralists invoke the “ self-evident ” nature of morality to substantiate their diverse notions of morality.
 Rigorously critique the intrinsic weaknesses in this argument.

-The central claim is this: The appeal to the “self-evident” nature of morality is a common strategy among moralists to validate their moral propositions.
+In plain terms: The appeal to the “self-evident” nature of morality is a common strategy among moralists to validate their moral propositions.

 And so I came to the conclusion that there is a reasonable case for saying that there are objective moral truths and this is not just a matter of our attitudes or of our preferences universalized, but there’s something stronger going on and it’s, in some ways, more like the objectivity of mathematical truths or perhaps of logical truths.
 It’s not an empirical thing.
 This is not something you can describe that comes in the world, the natural world of our sense that you can find or prove empirically.
-It’s rather something that is rationally self-evident , I guess, to people who reflect on it properly and think about it carefully.
+It’s rather something that is rationally self-evident, I guess, to people who reflect on it properly and think about it carefully.
 So that’s how I gradually made the move towards objectivist metaethic. — Peter Singer

 If a proposition is self-evident, then it is universally recognized as true.